All your favourite housewives to grace your TV screens this June

-More drama as the Mzansi housewives come together for the ultimate girls trip in Jamaica.
+More drama as the Mzansi housewives come together for the ultimate girls trip to Jamaica.

-Mzansi’s favourite ‘Real Housewives’ are coming back to your television screens but this time with a twist, under the banner of The Real Housewives Ultimate Girls Trip in Jamaica.
+Mzansi’s favourite ‘Real Housewives’ are coming back to your television screens, but this time it’s with a twist, under the banner of The Real Housewives Ultimate Girls Trip in Jamaica.

-The girls trip in the Caribbean is expected to premiere on South African screen before June 2024.
+The girls trip in the Caribbean is expected to premiere on South African screens before June 2024.

 Showmax has announced cast members expected on the Real Housewives Ultimate Girls Trip, and some of the cast members include some personalities who have since left the franchise.